Argumentative essay writing guidlines

 It is considered one of the easiest ways to write your thesis.
 It involves turning the topic into a question and providing answers for them.

 In this method, a writer states an argument of their work and then presents a refuting statement.

 It involves writing some points that will be included in your essay.
 You should state your claim about the topic, view, and information to support your claim.

 At this point, the readers of your work have understood what your work is all about.
 However, you have not provided enough information to convince them about your argument.
 Come up with a strong argument.
 All the paragraphs in your body should present claims that relate to the thesis.
 You can include up to 4 supporting arguments in one paragraph.
 The readers of your work will also expect you to provide concrete evidence that supports your opinion.
 Some of the sources of evidence include government agencies and scientific research findings.
 Use statistics to strengthen your work.

 c) Look at the Opposing Viewpoint.

 The aim of this is to convince your audience and involves evaluating opposing views.
-You should acknowledge that there are other views concerning the topic.
+It will help if you are acknowledged that there are other views concerning the topic.
 Provide statistics, facts, and quotes that refute such views.
-It is advisable for writers to take time to gather adequate evidence that will convince the readers of their work.
+Writers should take time to gather adequate evidence that will convince the readers of their work.
 Include all the sources that you used to gather evidence for your argumentative essay.

 e) Revise your Work.